Wasmswap/wasmswap-interface/README.md

 The app configuration, feature flags, etc., is located in the .env config file.

-To configure the app and enable actual assets trading, you will need to swap the demo example configuration set with your chain information and add your token and ibc assets listing if you want to allow for inter blockchain asset transfers.
+To configure the app, you will need to swap the demo example configuration set with your chain information and add your tokens and ibc assets information.

 ### Suggest chain feature / Chain info

-Swap our test chain info example with your configuration to suggest your chain for Keprl and allow the wallet to be used in the app.
+Swap our test chain info example with your configuration to suggest your chain for Keplr and allow the wallet to be used in the app.
 It expects to receive data in the `ChainInfo` format.
 Refer to [Keplr documentation](https://docs.keplr.app/api/suggest-chain.html) for more information.

-> Keplr's 'suggest chain' feature allows front-ends to request adding new Cosmos-SDK based blockchains that isn't natively integrated to Keplr extension.
+> Keplr's 'suggest chain' feature allows front-ends to add new Cosmos-SDK based blockchains that are not natively supported.

 Use this `env` variable to update the chain info path.
 The app will dynamically load the configuration so that the path can point to anything, either locally served in the public folder or something deployed onto a CDN.
-Make sure there are no CORS issues.

 ```
 NEXT_PUBLIC_CHAIN_INFO_URL=/chain_info.testnet.json
 ```

-### Provide token listing
+### Provide token configuration

-You will need to provide a token listing with real endpoints to allow for trading real assets.
-By default, the platform has only the example token listing that only serves testing purposes, i.e., does not allow for real assets to be traded.
+You will need to provide a token list json file for the available assets.
+By default, the platform has example tokens based on the Juno Uni-1 testnet.
 Refer to the token list [example](https://github.com/Wasmswap/wasmswap-interface/blob/develop/public/token_list.testnet.json) for more information.

 Similarly to `NEXT_PUBLIC_CHAIN_INFO_URL` variable, the config will be loaded dynamically.